 ‘I always feel listened to’

-Marianne Holmer took office as Dean at the Faculty of Science a year ago, and she is the only woman in the university management.
+SDU's first woman dean, Marianne Holmer, took office as dean at the Faculty of Science a year ago.
 She certainly feels different from her male colleagues but believes it’s as much due to her personality as her gender.